JWebMP/Angular/docs/PROMPT_REFERENCE.md

 - Prompt Language Alignment: use CRTP (no Lombok @Builder for fluent setters), Log4j2 for logging, Angular naming from `rules/generative/language/angular`.

 ## Traceability
-- PACT ↔ GLOSSARY ↔ RULES ↔ GUIDES ↔ IMPLEMENTATION must reference these diagrams.
+- PACT ↔ GLOSSARY ↔ RULES ↔ GUIDES ↔ IMPLEMENTATION must reference these diagrams and the overview/trust notes.
 - Do not place project docs inside `rules/`; keep host docs under repository root/docs.
+- Mermaid MCP server is available for regenerating diagrams; keep sources in Markdown (no rendered images committed).